John Birmingham: The Cruel Stars trilogy

 A space opera series.
 The first book, The Cruel Stars, was published in 2019.
 The second, The Shattered Skies, was published in 2022.
-The third book in the trilogy, The Forever Dead, is scheduled for a 2023 publication.
+The third book in the trilogy, The Forever Dead, was originally scheduled for a 2024 publication, but it appears that its release has been delayed again.

 Literary significance and reception

 Kirkus Reviews gave a very positive review for The Cruel Stars and called it "Frenetic action viewed in a black fun-house mirror" for its narrative that "canters along at a good clip, dashing off insane cannibals, exploding warships, detached heads, and cartwheeling body parts, with occasional transfusions of dark comic relief."
 The reviewer for FanFiAd was "kind of stuck for words at how much I enjoyed this one".
-The reviwer for Book Page wrote "A good space opera can be many things.
+The reviewer for Book Page wrote "A good space opera can be many things.
 It can be funny or deeply philosophical.
 It can be touching, and it can be gory.
 John Birmingham’s latest novel, The Cruel Stars, balances all of those things, making readers laugh out loud even as it pulls them through an intergalactic battle for the soul of humanity."
 The reviewer for At Boundary's Edge compared this work to Tom Clancy's Ryanverse.

 A reviewer for Space.com wrote about The Shattered Skies calling the book "military sci-fi at its finest".
 Writing for FanFiAddict, its reviewer called The Cruel Stars series utterly fantastic and wrote "Birmingham really finds new ways to keep the plot fresh and explore different, strange scenarios despite the crew being on a ship in the void that is space."
-Another reviewer wrote that the book has "absorbing conflicts with high stakes and believable antagonists, complex characters with rich relationships and effective emotional depth, and Birmingham’s magnificent world building" while avoiding the flaws in the first book of the series.The Shattered Skies was nominated for a Dragon Award for the 2022 Best Military Science Fiction or Fantasy Novel.
-This is Birmingham's first major literary award nomination.
+Another reviewer wrote that the book has "absorbing conflicts with high stakes and believable antagonists, complex characters with rich relationships and effective emotional depth, and Birmingham’s magnificent world building" while avoiding the flaws in the first book of the series.

+Awards

+Designated Targets was a finalist for the 2005 Aurealis Award for Best Science Fiction Novel.

+The Shattered Skies was nominated for a Dragon Award for the 2022 Best Military Science Fiction or Fantasy Novel.